KratosMultiphysics/Kratos/INSTALL.md

     - Visual Studio

         *Visual Studio* is the only compiler officially supported to build *Kratos* under *Windows*.
-The minimium required version is *Visual Studio 2017*, but we recommend to use *Visual Studio 2019* or higher.
+The minimium required version is *Visual Studio 2019* or higher (please ensure that version is 19.34 or higher).

         * [Download Visual Studio](https://visualstudio.microsoft.com/en/thank-you-downloading-visual-studio/?sku=Community&rel=16)